DescentDevelopers/Descent3/USAGE.md

 11. Run the game:
     - On Windows, run `D3-open-source\Descent3.exe` from a command-line or double-click on the `Descent3` executable.
     - On Linux, `cd` to `D3-open-source` and run `./Descent3`.
 Wayland users may need to set environement variable `SDL_VIDEODRIVER=wayland` before launching the game.
     - On MacOS, the `.app` bundle is currently not signed, so your operating system will not let you run it by double-clicking it.
 To remediate that, open your terminal and `cd` to `D3-open-source`.
-Run `chmod +x ./Descent3.app/Content/MacOS/Descent3`, then run the game using `./Descent3.app/Content/MacOS/Descent3`
+Run `xattr -c ./Descent3.app` and then `chmod +x ./Descent3.app/Content/MacOS/Descent3`, then run the game using `./Descent3.app/Content/MacOS/Descent3`

 ## Troubleshooting